Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Evolution Commands for Continuous Vector Fields

 \end{proposition} This identity can be rewritten, for predicates, as

-Whether this fact is useful for verification applications, as outlined above, remains to be seen; in many cases, infinitely many solutions exists.
-Yet the next section shows that it is certainly useful for reasoning with differential invariants.
+Whether this fact is useful for verification applications, as outlined above, remains to be seen.
+Yet the next section shows that it is certainly useful for reasoning with invariant sets.
 The following corollary is important for verification proofs with invariants as well. \begin{corollary} Let $f:S\to S$, $S\subseteq\reals^V$, be a continuous vector field, $T\subseteq\reals$ and $G,Q: S\to\bools$.
 Then

 \end{corollary}